stacknerd/ioBroker.msghub/docs/plugins/IngestIoBrokerStates.md

 - update the message to indicate recovery and/or
 - set `expiresAt` so it disappears automatically and/or
-- explicitly remove/close it (depending on MsgHub semantics you choose)
+- explicitly remove/close it (depending on Message Hub semantics you choose)

 UI hint: